aslesarenko/scala-performance/README.md

 sbt "Test/runMain benchmarks.Benchmark"
 ```

-Follow the instructions in the ScalaDoc of `Benchmark` class to add your own benchmarks.
+Follow the instructions in the ScalaDoc of `BenchmarkCases` class to add your own benchmark cases.

 ### Usage